CallMic/core/README.md

 ### This project makes use of the following cloud tools:

-- Google Cloud Run - to run server in scalable Kubernetes containers, pay-as-you-go model
+- Google Cloud Run (similar to serverless functions) - to run "server"(less) in scalable Kubernetes containers, pay-as-you-go model

 - Google Cloud Storage - Object storage to store the audio files and analysis results